 Willie: “Aww, bullcrap.
 Don’t you think we should write this down somewhere?”

 Phil: “A man’s word is better than putting it on paper.”

 Everplans Note: So you know, this isn’t true.
 At all!
-In real reality, and not reality TV, you have to get it on paper with witnesses and in some states it has to be notarized.
+In real reality, and not reality TV, you have to get it on paper with witnesses.
 Otherwise it’s meaningless.
 Now, back to our regularly scheduled program...